Kael'thas Abilities and Strategy

 - Verdant Spheres should be used with Flamestrike when Kael'thas needs waveclear.

 - Gravity Lapse should only be empowered with Verdant Spheres to catch an enemy Hero hiding behind a minion or to stun multiple enemy Heroes.

 - Phoenix can be used to zone enemy Heroes, kill Mercenaries, clear Minion waves, and to siege or defend Forts and Keeps.
 Its relatively low cooldown encourages Kael'thas to use it liberally.

 - Channel Pyroblast behind walls or Kael'thas' frontline.
 Try to use it proactively and early in fights, rather than saving it to finish enemies off.

 - Gravity Lapse is difficult to hit.
 Take the time needed to land it, as Kael'thas is defenseless if it misses the desired target(s).

 Activate to make Kael'thas's next Basic Ability more powerful.

 Verdant Spheres adds a level of depth to Kael'thas that few other Heroes possess.
-However, it only modifies his abilities linearly, such as increased damage, rather than giving them a totally new function.
-This makes Kael'thas' empowered abilities function similarly to their default ones, but with increased effectiveness.
-It is up to you, the player, to decide which empowered ability is most effective in each situation and use it accordingly.
+However, it only modifies his Abilities linearly, such as increased damage, rather than giving them a totally new function.
+This makes Kael'thas's empowered Abilities function similarly to their default ones, but with increased effectiveness.
+It is up to you, the player, to decide which empowered Ability is most effective in each situation and use it accordingly.